 This noise reduction technique is called bootstrapping.
 However, while this allows computations to continue indefinitely, it also involves massive amounts of additional computation.

 FHE works because we can perform addition and multiplication on data without ever having to decrypt it.
-From these simple arithmetic operations, we can build up the same logical processes that lie behind conventional CPUs and other digital processors.
+From these simple arithmetic operations, we can build up the same processes that make conventional CPUs and other digital processors so useful.

-There’s another catch here; this means that we’re using computers to execute calculations as part of a process that is simulating what computers do!
-The next catch is that encrypted data is in a very different form to unencrypted data.
+There’s another catch here; this means that we’re essentially using complicated math to simulate what physical computers do!
+This itself makes FHE even more complex, with a final catch coming from the face that encrypted data is in a very different form to unencrypted data.

 Consider numbers in regular (unencrypted) computation.
 We can represent numbers with a sequence of binary values, and we can design computer hardware that efficiently represents the arithmetic operations we want to perform on these binary sequences.